wavebeem/wavebeem.com/src/drafts/review-mina-the-hollower/index.md

 straight up healing, not instead of it.
 Brutal.
 At least you don't have to grind for vials in this game like Bloodborne.
 You do get them back every time you rest in your burrow (this game's "bonfire").

+Classic Castlevania-style subweapons exist as "sidearms" in this game, but I spent nearly the entire 6 hours with no sidearm because its lost upon death, and only found in the environment in hidden locations.

+Apparently the "trinkets" (equippable items, a la Hollow Knight) can make the game quite a lot easier, but I hadn't found any meaningful ones before I hung up my hat on this game.

 ---